amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 What's the output?

 It's `b`!
-This is a race and only the fastest gets to be part of the result. 🏁
+With `Promise.race` only the fastest gets to be part of the result. 🏁

 You might wonder: _What's the usage of the Promise race?_

-To be honest, I haven't use it as often as the others.
+I haven't used it as often as the others.
 But, it can come handy in some cases like timing out promises and [batching array of requests](#How-to-limit-parallel-promises).

 #### Timing out requests with Promise race